Mouth Cancer Facts & Tips

-The number of new mouth cancer cases has increased over 45 per cent in the last 10 years, and the British Dental Health Foundation is offering the following information for anyone seeking to find out more about mouth cancer.
+The number of new mouth cancer cases has increased over 45 per cent in the last 10 years, and the Oral Health Foundation is offering the following information for anyone seeking to find out more about mouth cancer.

 1. The main risk factors for mouth cancer are tobacco and alcohol use, and people who both drink and use tobacco are up to 30 times more likely to develop the disease.
 Ethnic chewing tobacco such as paan and gutkha is particularly harmful.